 - Records of the Commissioners of the Charleston Orphan House, 1790–1959

 The surviving records of the first municipal orphanage in the United States form the largest manuscript collection house at the Charleston Archive.
 Materials include records pertaining to the institution (its administration, staff, and finances) as well applications, indentures, and physician reports pertaining to several thousand children who passed through the Orphan House over the century and a half of its operation.
+A chronological index of the Applications to Admit and Indentures can be found here: Orphan House Chronological Index

 - Records of the Commissioners of the Alms House (Poor House), 1800-1923